-Narrowing down the 10 best ski resorts in Colorado is a subjective endeavour and really based on what you're looking for in a ski vacation.
+Narrowing down the 10 best Colorado ski resorts is a subjective endeavour and really based on what you're looking for in a ski vacation.
 That said, our writers who have skied most, if not all, of the resorts in Colorado have come up with a list of ten ski areas which are definitely worth visiting!

 - One of the earliest resorts to open supported by extensive snowmaking

-- Ideal resort of intermediates
+- Ideal resort for intermediates

 - Free snowcat Friday-Sunday to provide access to above-treeline skiing, when there's snow

 - Slightly less snow than other Summit County ski resorts